Super Mario: Sales

 Super Mario is the best-selling video game franchise of all time, having sold more than 430 million units worldwide as of 2023.
 The first seven Super Mario games (including the first three Super Mario Bros. titles, the first two Super Mario Land titles, and Super Mario World) had sold 100 million units by March 1993.

 Games in the Super Mario series have had consistently strong sales, ranking among the best-selling video games of all time.
 Super Mario Bros. sold more than 50 million units worldwide sold across multiple platforms by 1996.
 The original NES version sold 40.23 million units and is the best-selling NES game, with its two sequels, Super Mario Bros.
 3 (18 million copies) and Super Mario Bros.
 2 (10 million copies), ranking in second and third place respectively.

 Super Mario World is the best-selling game for the SNES console, selling 20 million copies.
 Super Mario 64 sold the most copies for the Nintendo 64 (11 million), whereas Super Mario Sunshine is the second bestselling game (5.5 million) on the GameCube (second to Super Smash Bros.
 Melee).
 Super Mario Galaxy has sold 12.80 million units as of March 2020, which was the bestselling 3D game in the series until 2019, and is the ninth bestselling game for the Wii.

 Its sequel Super Mario Galaxy 2 has 7.41 million units sold, placing in twelfth.
 New Super Mario Bros.
 Wii has sold 30.32 million copies worldwide, the fourth bestselling game on the Wii, as well as one of the bestselling video games of all time.
 Super Mario 3D World was the second bestselling game on the Wii U and along with its more popular Switch port has sold over 19 million copies combined making it the 2nd bestselling 3D Mario game.
 Super Mario Odyssey has 29.28 million units sold as of March 2025, making it the bestselling 3D game in the series to date, and among the best-selling games for the Nintendo Switch.

 The Super Mario series also sold well on handheld consoles.
 Super Mario Land has sold 18.14 million copies, and is the fourth bestselling game for the Game Boy.
 Its sequel, Super Mario Land 2: 6 Golden Coins, sold 11.18 million copies, placing sixth.
 New Super Mario Bros. for the Nintendo DS sold 30.80 million units, making it the bestselling game for the console, and the bestselling portable entry.

 For all console and handheld games that have not been bundled with a console, Super Mario Bros.
 3 is the fourth bestselling game, whereas New Super Mario Bros. is fifth, Super Mario Land is eleventh, and Super Mario 64 is eighteenth.

-In the United Kingdom, Super Mario Bros. is the most famous video game brand, recognized by 91% of the UK adult population as of 2021.
+In the United Kingdom, the Mario franchise is the most famous video game franchise, recognized by 91% of the UK adult population as of 2021.